. . . As for me and my house, we will serve the Lord . . . Joshua 25:15b

 For families: Study guide, group activity, snacks; kid video

-For children: Activity; bulletin; craft
+For children: Activity; bulletin; cotton ball cloud

-For middlers: Activity; bulletin; craft
+For middlers: Activity; bulletin; yarn cloud

 Coloring: The Ascension

 For youth: The gospel tells us that the disciples returned "with great joy" and "praised God".
-Do you think their praising god and great joy helped them in spreading the new that Jesus is alive and "sitting on the right hand of God"?
+Do you think their praising god and great joy helped them in spreading the news that Jesus is alive and "sitting on the right hand of God"?
 What part(s) of this story confuses you the most?

 Comments welcome.